 In the right upper quadrant, you will find the lower margin of the liver, the gallbladder, part of the large intestine and a few loops of the small intestine.
 The right lower quadrant contains the appendix, the connection between the large and small intestines and loops of bowel.
 The left upper quadrant contains the lower margin of the spleen, part of the pancreas and some of the stomach and duodenum.
 The left lower quadrant contains bowel loops and the descending colon.
 Knowing the structures under your stethoscope will help you determine the nature of the bowel sounds.

 Although you can listen for vascular sounds over the abdomen, such as abdominal aortic bruits, most of the time you are listening for the sounds of the bowels themselves.
-As peristalsis moves the chyme along the bowel tract, grumbling noises are heard indicating that the bowels are active.
+As peristalsis moves the chyme along the bowel tract, grumbling noises are heard, indicating that the bowels are active.
 You should listen over all four quadrants, not simply in one place.
 In fact, several areas per quadrant would be ideal, especially in patients who have gastrointestinal (GI) issues.

 The first item to listen for is the presence of bowel sounds.
 To chart an assessment finding of no bowel sounds, you need to listen over the quadrant for at least five minutes.
 You should also do your auscultation before palpation and percussion to avoid influencing bowel sounds.
-In most cases bowel sounds are present, but you need to categorise them.
+In most cases, bowel sounds are present, but you need to categorise them.
 You should listen for the intensity of the sound – whether it is soft or strong.
 You should also listen for frequency.
-Hypoactive bowel sounds could indicate a problem, so if you are having trouble hearing them this is significant.
+Hypoactive bowel sounds could indicate a problem, so if you are having trouble hearing them, this is significant.

 Hyperactive bowel sounds, on the other hand, may indicate stomach upset, cramping and anything that is increasing peristalsis.
 The location and pitch of the sounds are important as well.
 Hypoactive bowel sounds in the right upper quadrant could indicate a bowel obstruction there.
 The pitch is important, too, as it can indicate the strength of the peristalsis and point to a problem.

 Auscultating bowel sounds can allow you to pinpoint areas where an obstruction may have occurred.
-Finding no bowel sounds can mean an ileus, or an obstruction above that area of the intestine.
-Hypoactive bowel sounds are considered as one every three to five minutes, and this can indicate diarrhoea, anxiety, or gastroenteritis.
+Finding no bowel sounds can mean an ileus or obstruction above that area of the intestine.
+Hypoactive bowel sounds are considered as one every three to five minutes, and this can indicate diarrhoea, anxiety or gastroenteritis.
 Hyperactive bowel sounds are often found before a blockage.
 It is quite common to find one quadrant with hyperactive bowel sounds and one with none or hypoactive ones.
 This is because the intestine is attempting to clear the blockage with increased peristalsis.

 You may also hear high-pitched sounds and rushing noises.
 Again, this is a sign that the intestine is attempting to deal with a blockage.
-It is important to chart the location, quality, intensity, and frequency of bowel sounds to document the GI system completely.
+It is important to chart the location, quality, intensity and frequency of bowel sounds to document the GI system completely.
 Most nurses default to bowel sounds active in all four quadrants, but you need to be aware that this may not always be the case.
 A harried and hurried nurse may perform a quick assessment, but bowel sounds are a great indicator of the overall health of the patient.
 You need to listen for more than a few seconds and in several places to fully assess your client’s GI function.

-The other three tools are important to fully assessing the abdomen, though many nurses skip these parts and proceed directly to bowel sounds.
+The other three tools are important to fully assess the abdomen, though many nurses skip these parts and proceed directly to bowel sounds.
 By slowing down assessment and giving the abdomen the time and attention it needs, nurses can notice problems that may get past even the most experienced doctors.